 Why it’s awesome for beginners: With daily group classes, ski and snowboard rentals, and a wide variety of easy to intermediate slopes, Wintergreen Resort is a fantastic ski resort for beginners that’s not too far from Washington, DC.
-Their Discover Ski/Snowboard programs include three days of rentals, classes, and lift tickets at very affordable rates.

 - Location: Park City, UT (33 miles from Salt Lake City)